t8js/react-router/README.md

 🔹 `withRoute()` calls are independent from each other, they don't have to maintain a certain order, they shouldn't be necessarily grouped in a single component (although they can be, as in the example above).
 Components with route-based logic can be split like any other components.

-🔹 Route-based rendering with the `<Activity>` component from React 19.2 looks technically similar to what we've seen in the example above:
+🔹 Route-based rendering with the React's `<Activity>` component looks similar to what we've seen in the example above:

 ```jsx
 // Without Activity